ayeuhugyu/PepperBot/notes.md

 $SPLIT$

 **new commands:**
--# excluding previously mentioned commands
+-# excluding previously mentioned commands and commands which have been entirely redone

 - new p/random phrase allows you to generate phrases based off parts of speech (ex. p/random phrase noun adjective adverb verb noun)
 - new p/encode and p/decode allow you to encode and decode text via various algorithms. use `p/encode list` to get a list of all of the algorithms.